-The next morning, still a little unsettled by his encounter near the woods, Barnaby researched his Bible for any occurrences of spirits or ghosts.
+The next morning, still a little unsettled by his encounter near the woods, Levi researched his Bible for occurrences of spirits or ghosts.
 He hoped to find evidence either proving or disproving their existence and a way to deal with them if available.
-Faith filled Barnaby and he believed with the power of God, that a trip into the woods could do nothing to shake his courage.
-If ghosts were indeed there, they would have to submit to the power of the Lord.
+Faith filled Levi and he believed with the power of God, nothing could shake his courage.
+If ghosts lived inside, they would have to submit to the power of the Lord.

-He could find no concrete evidence in the Bible suggesting ghosts existed and though Jesus used the word “Ghost”, religious critics online asserted he used a term of fable with which his disciples could identify.
+He found no concrete evidence in the Bible suggesting ghosts existed and though Jesus used the word “Ghost”, religious critics online asserted he used a term of fable with which his disciples identified.
 Jesus did not actually confirm the existence of ghosts.
-A couple of instances suggested a person had come back from the dead but these people did not haunt a place; they were brought forth to provide consultation.
-This confused Barnaby but he was content to conclude the alleged ghosts of Old House Woods weren’t spirits of loved ones or individuals inhabiting the woods for any Christian reason.
-According to his research, they could be demons which Barnaby found a bit unsettling.
-He welcomed the idea of garden variety ghosts more so than the confounding possibility of dealing with demons.
-If ghosts were nothing more than the cunning tricks of hellish fiends, what business would they have in Old House Woods?
+A couple of instances suggested a person had returned from the dead but these people did not haunt a place; man brought them forth for consultation.
+This confused Levi but he was content to conclude the alleged ghosts of Old House Woods weren’t spirits of loved ones or individuals inhabiting the woods for Christian reasons.
+According to his research, demons might be masquerading as ghosts which Levi found a bit unsettling.
+He welcomed the idea of garden variety ghosts more so than the confounding possibility of dealing with evil beings.
+If ghosts were nothing more than the cunning tricks of hellish fiends, what business did they conduct in Old House Woods?

-Upon returning home from church with Jules the following day, Barnaby searched online for any information he could regarding Old House Woods.
+Upon returning home from church with Jules the following day, Levi searched online for information regarding Old House Woods.
 He found a team of paranormal investigators in Hampton Roads who had visited the Old House Woods site among other haunted places.
-Apprehensive still about a foray into the woods, especially one infested with demons, Barnaby decided to contact the investigators to discover what if anything their research discovered.
+Apprehensive still about a foray into the woods, especially one infested with demons, Levi decided to contact the investigators to discover what their research uncovered.

-He did not consider this group to be experts of any kind despite the equipment they claimed to use to detect ghosts and figured he could learn as much using his own senses.
-He assumed if you went to what you believed to be a haunted forest and wanted to see ghosts, your mind wouldn’t disappoint you.
-This paranormal team in all likelihood went to the woods lacking objectivity and saw what any rational person would consider natural phenomena.
+He did not consider this group to be sound experts despite the equipment they claimed to use to detect ghosts and figured he could learn as much using his own senses.
+He assumed if you walked into what you believed to be a haunted forest and wanted to see ghosts, your mind would accommodate you.
+This paranormal team likely visited the woods lacking objectivity and saw what any rational person considered natural phenomena.
 As his mind led him to believe people were charging through the woods towards him, so too did he guess these investigators for the sake of publicity, also saw and heard supernatural occurrences.

 “Just an email.
 Do you need to use the computer?”

-“No. You’ve been in here since we got home from church so I wondered what you were so interested in.
+“No. You’ve been in here since we got home from church so I wanted to know what you were doing.
 You don’t usually spend so much time on the web.”

-“I found a team of paranormal investigators online who have been down to Old House Woods,” he said while still reading the email he had received back from them.
+“I found a team of paranormal investigators online who have been to Old House Woods,” he said while still reading their email reply.

-Barnaby leaned back in his chair and looked up at his wife, “No. I mean they’ve gone down there but other than giving a background history I already know, they don’t offer much.
-I emailed one of the contacts on their website and the guy emailed me back.”
+Levi leaned back in his chair.
+“They’ve gone down there but other than giving a background history I already know, they don’t offer much.
+I emailed one of the contacts on their website and the guy replied.”

-“What did he say?” she asked displaying a genuine interest Barnaby appreciated.
+“What did he say?” she asked displaying a genuine interest Levi appreciated.

-“He said they went a couple of times and the last time they went they saw the ghost ship but it mesmerized him so much he neglected to hold up his camera and get it on film.”
+“He said they went a couple of times and on their last trip they saw the ghost ship but it mesmerized him so much he neglected to get it on film.”

 “That’s kind of how I feel.
 The guy sees a pirate ship one of the two times he’s visited and still doesn’t get it on tape.
 I think he’s full of it.”